stockphrase/no-silo/content/resources/FAQs/index.md

 > ### Honorifics and such...

 Almost every year a student will ask me "What do we call you?" on the first day of classes.
-So how should you address your teachers?
+So how should you address your teachers at college?
 This is a difficult question to answer.
 Let's think about this rhetorically.
 Who is the audience we are addressing?

 {{< hint note >}}
 ### <i class="fas fa-graduation-cap"></i> The Prouds
 {{< /hint >}}

 All of your teachers at Dartmouth have terminal degrees in at least one academic field.
 Usually this means a Ph.D.
 They publish books and articles.
 They are asked to give speeches and talk on television.
-For some faculty, this has become so related to their own sense of self-worth that they will visibly cringe if you call them "Bill" or, even worse, "Mr. Smith."
+Some of them are legitimately famous.
+For some faculty this has become so central to their sense of self-worth that they will visibly cringe if you call them "Bill" or, even worse, "Mr. Smith."
 Let's call this group the `Prouds`.

 {{< hint note >}}
 ### <i class="fas fa-graduation-cap"></i> The Brofs